Who are you serving with your joy?

 But smiles aren’t always for me.
 Laughter isn’t just for my release.
 No one is walking around smiling at themselves in every reflective surface—mirrors, spoons, glasses just because.
 Well, I suppose there are people who do that, but there are places for them.
 Most of the time our smiles are unconscious.
 An automatic response to our mood.
 A reflection of the joy or lack of joy that resides in our spirit.

-My smile is for my daughter who, as Toni Morrison once said, desires to see me “light up” when she walks into the room.
+My smile is for my daughter who, as the late Toni Morrison once said, desires to see me “light up” when she walks into the room.

 My laughter is for my friend who is struggling with the weight of illness and needs to hear me laugh to get a moment of relief.